omeka/omeka-s-enduser/docs/admin/users.md

 - A **Role** from the dropdown menu (see above for user role privileges)
 - Check the **Is active** box to confirm that the user is active.
 A user who is inactive cannot log in.

+You also have the options to customize a number of other settings; [see below for more details on user settings](#user-settings).

 The user is then sent a notification email to set up their account & password.
 The email will appear to come from what is set as the Administrator email in the [General settings of the installation](settings.md#general).
 Each email will expire 14 days after being sent.
 If the email expires, an administrator can manually set up a user's temporary password and email them.

 > *Greetings!*